DRAWING OUT THE VOTE

 Creative Action Election Guide

 Interested in creative action?
-Check out our Creative Action Election Guide for more info about ways to support voter turnout and be engaged with the GA election!
-We updated the guide throughout the election season, and it includes helpful tips on approaching voter mobilization more broadly.
+Check out our Creative Action Election Guide for more info about ways to support voter turnout and be engaged with GA elections!
+We updated the guide throughout the 2020-2021 election season, and it includes helpful tips on approaching voter mobilization more broadly.

 Want a digital button?